I think you would be surprised at the different levels of golfers that ask me the question “What is the correct ball position in golf?“

 Yes, you will need to move it around in your stance to "manufacture" some shots during a round.
 For our discussion here, we will talk about a "stock shot" for golfers.

 So, as we discuss what is the correct ball position in golf, keep in mind, that we were talking about a stock golf shot.
 A stock golf shot swing would just be an average height flight for the ball.

-With that being said, I'm sure there will be some golfers disagree with the process I'm getting ready to outline.
+With that being said, I'm sure there will be some golfers in the game disagree with the process I'm getting ready to outline.
 That is okay.
 It has worked for many of my students of all skill levels but not all of them use it.

 We decide if it is best for them depending on their current skills and how they deliver the golf club in their swing.
 Let me explain why I think this is the best golf ball position to hit a stock golf shot for the vast majority of golfers.

 If you were standing on the golf lesson tee with me, I would go ahead and place one ball off my “back foot.”
 I would then take a back swing and a forward swing… stopping just before the ball.